CDLUC3/uc3-present/monthly_ops/demo.md

 ## Storage Service

 - Look for sustained CPU near 100%
-- Look for peaks in SAR NFS
+- Look for peaks in SAR NFS wait
 - Look for any significant drops in available memory or high swap

 ----